spikenail/spikenail/README.md

 ### Simple token authentication middleware

-Spikenail has built-in middleware for authentication.
+Spikenail has built-in middleware for the authentication.

-It looks for `tokens` array stored in `User` model in following format:
+It looks for `tokens` array stored in `User` model in a following format:

 ```js
 [{